Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 select an `allowed_moves` sub-array based on where the `state` byte is located in the `board`.

-Good, so once we find out `state` byte inside `board` we start iterating over the `allowed_moves`, basically the move is multiplied by `0xf`, which will effectively set the 4 bits corresponding to the single bit in the initial move, this will now be used as a mask on the board.
+Good, so once we find our `state` byte inside `board` we start iterating over the `allowed_moves`, basically the move is multiplied by `0xf`, which will effectively set the 4 bits corresponding to the single bit in the initial move, this will now be used as a mask on the board.

 So this move simply selects an hex digit from the board actually, if the selected byte is NOT 0, then we continue the loop, skipping the move, but if it